 Many colleges believe confidential letters are more honest.
 Teachers may feel more comfortable sharing full observations when the letter remains private.

-How Letters of Recommendation Work for University
+How Letters of Recommendation Work for Undergraduate Admissions

 Undergraduate admissions usually request letters from teachers or counselors, and these policies often depend on each school’s university admission requirements.
 These letters explain how the student performs in class.
-They help colleges understand the students’ learning habits.
+They help colleges understand students’ learning habits.

 The letter becomes one part of the application file.
 Admissions readers compare it with transcripts, essays, and activities.